toschoo/beet/README.md

 The next six attributes describe the sizing of nodes and pages.
 Page is the storage unit of node.
-For each sizing level (page and node) there are two values: for leaf nodes (which contain the data) and internal nodes (which contain pointers to other nodes as data).
+For each sizing level (page and node) there are two values: for leaf nodes (which contain the data) and for internal nodes (which contain pointers to other nodes).

 The attributes `leafNodeSize` and `intNodeSize` indicate the number of key/value pairs stored in one node of the corresponding type.

 The attributes `leafPageSize` and `intPageSize` indicate the size of pages that store leaf nodes and internal nodes respectively in bytes.

-The size of a leaf page must be at least:

-`keySize * leafNodeSize + dataSize * leafNodeSize + 12 + leafNodeSize/8 + 1`.

-The size of an internal page must be at least:

-`keySize * intNodeSize + 4 * intNodeSize + 4 + 4`.

-Currently these sizes are not computed internally, but must be given in the configuration and *must* be correct.
-In a future version, the page size settings will be ignored and calculated internally.
+These values are computed internally based on node, key and data size.
+Application code does not need to bother with these settings.

 The attributes `keySize` and `dataSize` indicate the size of one key and one data record respectively.